May Days: In popular culture

-The May Days were reflected in different works written by international participants in the Spanish Civil War.
-George Orwell's 1938 autobiographical Homage to Catalonia was one of the first works written about the events.
-The English writer had been a first-hand witness of the events in Barcelona, as he had served in the POUM militias.
-Similarly, the events are also mentioned in Ted Allan's 1939 novel This Time a Better Earth, which was based on Allan's experiences in Spain.
-Orwell's work is sympathetic to the POUM, but Allan's novel depicts the perspective that Popular Front members had towards the POUM during the May Days.

-The May Days were also represented in Spanish works like the novel La plaça del Diamant (The Diamond Square) by the Catalan writer Mercè Rodoreda, which was published in 1962, a work on the history of Natalia, a girl from Barcelona who lives during the Civil War.
-A film adaptation, The Time of the Doves, was made in 1982.
-Directed by Francesc Betriu, it is a faithful representation of the novel.
+The May Days were mentioned in Ted Allan's 1939 novel This Time a Better Earth.

-Films which portray the May Days events of Barcelona include Memorias del general Escobar (Memories of General Escobar), directed by José Luis Madrid and released in 1984 which tells the story of General Antonio Escobar Huertas and his role during the Spanish Civil War and the Barcelona Events, and In 1995, the English film director Ken Loach's 1995 film Land and Freedom, loosely inspired by Orwell's work.
+Films that portray the May Days events of Barcelona include Memorias del general Escobar (Memories of General Escobar), directed by José Luis Madrid and released in 1984, which tells the story of General Antonio Escobar Huertas and his role during the Spanish Civil War and the Barcelona Events, and the English film director Ken Loach's 1995 film Land and Freedom.
+George Orwell documented the May Days extensively in his book Homage to Catalonia, which details the event as a member of POUM.

-The Spanish Netflix drama Cable Girls (2017) also portrays a dramatization of events of the May Days but is set in Madrid, instead of Barcelona.
+The Spanish Netflix drama Cable Girls (2017) also portrays a dramatization of events of the May Days but is set in Madrid instead of Barcelona.